AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 - [**Public contract bytecode**](#public-contract-bytecode) (aka AVM bytecode)
 - [**Execution context**](#execution-context), outlining the AVM's environment and state
 - [**Execution**](#execution), outlining control flow, gas tracking, halting, and reverting
-- [**Nested calls**](#nested-calls), outlining the initiation of message calls, processing of sub-context results, gas refunds, and world state reverts
+- [**Nested calls**](#nested-calls), outlining the initiation of contract calls, processing of sub-context results, gas refunds, and world state reverts

 Refer to the **["AVM Instruction Set"](./instruction-set)** for the list of all supported instructions and their associated state transition functions.